gousiosg/homepage/teaching.md

 If you are interested to do an MSc thesis with me, please [contact me](about.html).
-You can choose any of the currently available topics [listed on the SERG web site](https://serg-delft.github.io/msc-projects.html), or propose one that I can supervise, based on my [research interests](research.html).
+You can choose any of the currently available topics [listed on the SERG web site](https://se.ewi.tudelft.nl/research-lines/software-analytics/index.html#msc-thesis-topics), or propose one that I can supervise, based on my [research interests](research.html).

 #### Master students

 _Current_

+* Jonathan Katzy (Jun 2020): ML for code autocompletion
+* Thomas Kolenbrander (Jun 2020): Predicting major incidents at ING
 * Pradyot Patil (May 2020): Predicting cascading failures at ING
 * Algirdas Jokubauskas (Feb 2019): Dependency analysis at scale for Rust
 * Wouter van der Zwan (May 2018): Unified Call graphs for Java/Maven

 _Previous_

 * [Ernst Mulders](https://www.linkedin.com/in/ernst-mulders/) (Dec 2018): Data Driven Decisions: Validating and Supporting a Continuous Experimentation Development Environment ([thesis](https://repository.tudelft.nl/islandora/object/uuid%3A08f2c0b4-2aa8-4e12-9b58-073dcdfb4553)).
 * [Elvan Kula](https://www.linkedin.com/in/elvan-kula/) (Feb 2018):
   Releasing fast and slow: a case study of rapid releases at ING ([thesis](http://resolver.tudelft.nl/uuid:9660c5a3-6ef8-4c6a-b5cf-3994b60d754b), {%cite_details KRHDG19 --text FSE 2019 paper %}).
 Now PhD student at SERG.